ucc23/ucc/_clusters/melotte111.md

 UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    Melotte 111 is a very close, rich, very loose object of very high C3 quality.
+    <b>Melotte 111</b> is a rich, very loose object of very high C3 quality.
+It is located at a very close distance from the Sun, above the mid-plane.
 It is very well-studied in the literature.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 805.5